garybgenett/gary-os/README.md

 All three were ultimately rejected, for good reason.
-The [shmem\_size\_hack.patch] continues to be used in GaryOS, due to the added functionality, and is mentioned in the [Structure] and [Live Update] sections.
+The [shmem\_size\_hack.patch] continues to be used in GaryOS, due to the added functionality, and is mentioned in the [Structure] and [Update] sections.

 **Funtoo Ego**